Extremely high frequency: Security screening

 Clothing and other organic materials are transparent to millimeter waves of certain frequencies, so a recent application has been scanners to detect weapons and other dangerous objects carried under clothing, for applications such as airport security.
 Privacy advocates are concerned about the use of this technology because, in some cases, it allows screeners to see airport passengers as if without clothing.

 The TSA has deployed millimeter wave scanners to many major airports.

 Prior to a software upgrade the technology did not mask any part of the bodies of the people who were being scanned.
 However, passengers' faces were deliberately masked by the system.
 The photos were screened by technicians in a closed room, then deleted immediately upon search completion.
 Privacy advocates are concerned.
 "We're getting closer and closer to a required strip-search to board an airplane," said Barry Steinhardt of the American Civil Liberties Union.
 To address this issue, upgrades have eliminated the need for an officer in a separate viewing area.
 The new software generates a generic image of a human.
 There is no anatomical differentiation between male and female on the image, and if an object is detected, the software only presents a yellow box in the area.
 If the device does not detect anything of interest, no image is presented.
 Passengers can decline scanning and be screened via a metal detector and patted down.

-Three security scanners using millimeter waves were put into use at Schiphol Airport in Amsterdam on 15 May 2007, with more expected to be installed later.
-The passenger's head is masked from the view of the security personnel.

 According to Farran Technologies, a manufacturer of one model of the millimeter wave scanner, the technology exists to extend the search area to as far as 50 meters beyond the scanning area which would allow security workers to scan a large number of people without their awareness that they are being scanned.